 Next, let's think about a few great plant-based snacks that you could try.
 After all, plants contain many compounds, including prebiotic fibers (which humans aren't able to digest, but our gut microbes are) and polyphenols, that support the growth of good gut bugs.

-- Go into your ZOE Insights app and select the 'Snacks' category under 'By food'.
-Pick out 5 new plant-based snacks that score well for you and add them to your favorites list ❤️.
+- Go into your ZOE Insights app and select the 'Snacks' category under 'By food.'
+Pick out five new plant-based snacks that score well for you and add them to your favorites list ❤️.

-- Next, select the 'Snacks' category under 'By meal'.
-Pick out 5 new plant-based snacks that score well for you and add them to your favorites list ❤️.
+- Next, select the 'Snacks' category under 'By meal.'
+Pick out five new plant-based snacks that score well for you and add them to your favorites list ❤️.

 Finally, add more bugs!